neilsmind/dotfiles/README.md

 [chezmoi](https://www.chezmoi.io/) is a cross-platform dotfile manager that securely manages your personal configuration files.
 It allows you to track, template, and deploy your dotfiles to any machine with minimal effort.

-## 🚀 How to Install This Configuration
+## 🚀 How to install this configuration

 1. **Install chezmoi**
    If you don't already have chezmoi installed, follow the instructions at [chezmoi.io/install](https://www.chezmoi.io/install/).